 Heavier Setup- Since there's more water, more junk in the water, more current, and you're likely fishing a heavier tippet, it's often beneficial to bump up one or more rod and line sizes.
 This will give you even more power for casting those larger flies while also offering added grunt to keep a fish out of trouble.

-Current- High water in a river means more current and the fish want no part of those heavy, deep, dark flows.
+Current- High water in a river means more current, and the fish want no part of those heavy, deep, dark flows.
 Try looking for current breaks and softer water closer to the banks out of the big main flows.
 Small side channels, eddies, fallen or flooded trees, undercuts, and large rocks in that zone are all prime spots to check out that can lessen or break up current.
-On lakes, species like carp and bass can get extremely shallow during high, dirty water periods; they can often be found in mere inches of water.
-During typical water levels, these same places may be high and dry!
+On lakes, species like carp and bass can get extremely shallow during high, dirty water periods, often found in mere inches of water.
+During typical water levels, these same places may be dry!

 Presentation- When visibility is reduced, fish will feed within a much smaller window.
 You have to get the fly close to them (and on or near the bottom in the dirtiest water), so repeated presentations into a likely zone help ensure you thoroughly cover it adequately.
 Even if the first few shots don't pay off, try different angles or ways of presenting the fly to see if that works if you really feel it's a key spot.
 Be prepared to lose even more flies than usual when fishing tight to banks and cover.